What is Hepatitis?

 How is Hepatitis B Transmitted?

-Hepatitis B is transmitted when blood, semen, or other body fluids of an infected person enters the body of an uninfected individual.
-This can occur through sexual contact, needle sharing, or from mother to child during birth.
+HBV is transmitted when blood, semen, or another body fluid from a person infected with virus enters the body of someone who is not infected.
+This can happen through sexual contact; sharing needles, syringes, or other drug-injection equipment; or from mother to baby at birth.

 Who is at high risk of contracting Hepatitis B?

 - Men who have sex with men (MSM)